Vyralmarketing/Dre-Williams-Recruiting/_policies/privacy-policy.md

 **10\.
 YOUR RIGHTS WITH RESPECT TO PERSONAL DATA.**

 * You can review and change your personal information by logging into the website and visiting your account settings page.&nbsp;
-* You may also send us an e-mail at [admin@abclimited.com](mailto:admin@abclimited.com) to request access to, correct or delete any personal information free of charge that you have provided to us.
+* You may also send us an e-mail at [{{ site.data.settings.footer.custom_policies.REQUIRED_client_info.company_legal_email }}](mailto:{{ site.data.settings.footer.custom_policies.REQUIRED_client_info.company_legal_email }}) to request access to, correct or delete any personal information free of charge that you have provided to us.
 We cannot delete your personal information except by deleting your user account.&nbsp;
 * We will respond to a request to access, correct or delete any data within 30 days of the date we receive the request.&nbsp;
 * We may not accommodate a request to change information if we believe the change would violate or breach any law or legal requirement or cause the information to be incorrect.&nbsp;
 * If, on your request, we refuse to amend, correct or delete your personal information, we will set out our reasons for not doing so and provide you with details of how you may complain about our refusal.